 Female Pattern Baldness (Androgenic Alopecia): This form of female hair loss is usually limited to the front, sides, or crown area of the scalp.
 Unlike male pattern baldness, hair tends to thin rather than fall out completely.
-As the most common type of female hair loss, at least 40% of North American women will experience female hair loss by the time they are 40 years old.
+The most common cause of progressive hair loss in women, FPHL (Female Pattern Hair Loss) is also known as androgenetic alopecia, and affects about 40% of North American Women (American Academy of Dermatology, 2015).

 Hypothyroidism: The thyroid system releases hormones that regulate growth and development through the rate of metabolism.
 Having both an over active or under active thyroid can cause changes to hair, including differences in texture and thinning throughout the scalp.